 ATOMIC BOMB SIMULATION

-in the Manhattan Project.
-At the specific request of the President, you
+Admiral in the United States Navy.
+At the specific request of the President,

-have been invited to appear before the Interim Committee to express your
+you have been invited to appear before the Interim Committee to express

-views on the atomic bomb and its use against Japan.
-The Committee, after
+your views on the atomic bomb and its use against Japan.
+The Committee,

 and send them to the President.
 He will make the final decision of whether

 or not to use the bomb.
 It is important that you organize and present your